-- Be a city retiree, dependent or survivor currently covered under a city medical plan. - Live in a plan's service area, if you enroll in an MA HMO; Aetna's service area is all 50 states. - Pay the required premium to the city. - Be a card-carrying member of Medicare enrolled for coverage in both Part A, hospital insurance, and Part B, medical insurance. - Not have end-stage renal disease, except for Aetna Private-Fee-for-Service plan.
+- Be a city retiree, dependent or survivor covered under a city medical plan. - Live in a plan's service area, if you enroll in an MA HMO; Aetna's service area is all 50 states. - Pay the required premium to the city. - Be a member of Medicare enrolled in Part A, hospital insurance, and Part B, medical insurance. - Not have end-stage renal disease, except for Aetna Private-Fee-for-Service plan.